gurby123/AppBootStrap/README.md

 The images on this website are not free and are only for demo purposes.

 # WorkFlow
 The website was retrieved for a Themefisher deom with MIT license.
 The workflow file was added to monitor and test it before deployment.
 It was tested on Node.js 12.x, 14.x and 16.x.
 So far the tests have all failed.
+I am still on completing the integration stage so that I can progress to the deployment phase at a private server.

-# Lessons Learnt
+# Lessons Learned

 Even though the demo HTML website works out of the box, because of it bootstrap features, it tends to fails with numerous node.js dependencies that have been deprecated.
 A related problem is that the global gulp.cli needs to be installed and it requires the sudo command.
-It may there not be practical or possible to create a docker image in the normal way and may need to be pre-installed in the linux distro.
+It may therefore not be practical or possible to create a docker image in the normal way and as the gulp dependecy may need to be pre-installed in the linux distro.